Skip to main content

 • People

-The Nonpoint Source Assessment Toolbox (NPSAT) is a groundwater modeling framework designed to evaluate the fate and transport of nonpoint source (NPS) contaminants such as nitrate and salts leaching to groundwater from agricultural, urban, and natural land uses.
-Its primary application is to assess groundwater quality in irrigation, public, and domestic supply wells.
+The Nonpoint Source Assessment Toolbox (NPSAT) is a groundwater modeling framework designed to evaluate the fate and transport of nonpoint source (NPS) contaminants such as nitrate and salts, but also the fate of age tracers that leach into groundwater from agricultural, urban, and natural land uses.
+The primary application of NPSAT is to assess groundwater quality in irrigation, public, and domestic supply wells.
+We provide detailed information on our NPSAT research applications and available NPSAT software and online tools, including online mapping tools.

 The NPSAT framework – in contrast to other groundwater flow and transport models - is designed specifically (a) for high-resolution nonpoint source contaminant transport across entire groundwater (sub)basins and (b) to facilitate “on-the-fly” evaluation of dozens, hundreds, or thousands of different user-designed nonpoint source contaminant leaching future scenarios.
 These scenarios represent user-selected application of alternative source management practices associated with user-selected specific land uses and/or crops.